Estimating the number of superimposed sinusoids: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} this paper, we study the problem of estimating the number of signals.
-This important kind of the model order selection (MOS) problem arises in signal processing and its applications such as: communication theory, radar and sonar theory, radioastronomy, navigation, spectral analysis, and other areas.
+\IEEEPARstart{I}{n} this paper, we study the problem of estimating the number of superimposed sinusoids.
+This important kind of model order selection (MOS) problem \cite{Stoica2004, SpectralApp1, MS1} arises in signal processing and its applications such as radar and sonar theory \cite{RadarApp1, RadarApp2}, communication theory \cite{CommApp1}, astronomy \cite{RAapp}, spectral analysis \cite{SpectralApp1}, and many others.

-Modern MOS algorithms are based on the various optimality criteria.
-For example, the Akaike information criterion (AIC) \cite{AIC}, the Bayesian information criterion (BIC) \cite{BIC}, the Minimum Description Length (MDL) criterion \cite{MDL}, the Exponentially embedded families (EEF) criterion \cite{EEF}, the Penalizing adaptively likelihood (PAL) criterion \cite{PAL}, etc. Good surveys of the MOS criteria may be found, for instance, in \cite{Stoica2004} and \cite{7465796} (also, there are some lesser known approaches, see, for example, nonparametric MOS procedure in \cite{nonparam}).
-The MOS criteria define the structure of the corresponding algorithms, more specifically these criteria define the penalty terms of the corresponding algorithms.
+Modern MOS algorithms for estimating the number of superimposed sinusoids are based on various optimality criteria.
+For example, the Akaike information criterion (AIC) \cite{AIC}, the Bayesian information criterion (BIC) \cite{BIC, BIC2}, the Minimum Description Length (MDL) criterion \cite{MDL}, the maximum a posteriori criterion (MAP) \cite{MAP}, the Exponentially embedded families (EEF) criterion \cite{EEF, Kay2, EEF2018}, the Penalizing adaptively likelihood (PAL) criterion \cite{PAL}, Residual Ratio Thresholding (RRT) \cite{RRT} etc. Good surveys on the MOS criteria can be found, for instance, in \cite{Stoica2004}, \cite{7465796}, and \cite{MS1}.
+Also, there are some lesser-known approaches, see, for example, the nonparametric MOS procedure in \cite{nonparam} and the tensor approach in \cite{tensor1, tensor2}.
+In some rare cases, the maximum likelihood method can be directly used to estimate the model order, for example, \cite{TrifonovKharin2, TrifonovKharin3, TrifonovKharin5, TrifonovKharin6}.
+The MOS criteria define the structure of the corresponding algorithms, specifically, these criteria define the {\it penalty terms} of the corresponding algorithms.

+The problem of estimating the number of superimposed sinusoids is a {\it parametric} MOS problem \cite{MS1}.
+In a typical parametric MOS problem, the {\it true} model is the most appropriate model \cite{MS1}.
+Hence, in this paper, we formulate the problem of estimating the number of superimposed sinusoids as a problem of finding the {\it true} number of superimposed sinusoids.
+In this case, the probability of the event that the estimation of the model order is not equal to the true model order (error probability) can be used as a performance measure of the MOS algorithms.
+One can equivalently use the probability of the complementary event known as the probability of correct detection (or correct estimation or correct model order estimation, etc).
+The error probability and other equivalent performance measures are very important for the problem of estimating the number of superimposed sinusoids \cite{MAP, EEF, Kay2, Djuric1996, 7465796, tensor1, tensor2, Mariani2015, Nadler2011}.